GChiranjeevi1/NEO-GST/README.md

 - To update the client details or get GSTIN numbers or return status → go to **"dashboard"** or other prescribed way
 ```
 ---
-### 6. Important Note:Keeping the correct GSTIN in the client dashboard is crucial for downloading returns and ledgers.
+### 6. Important Note:
+          Keeping the correct GSTIN in the client dashboard is crucial for downloading returns and ledgers.
-### 7. Notices and Orders :For notices and orders I dint updated because frankly speaking its easier but currently I had some other works.
+          Notices and Orders :For notices and orders I dint updated because frankly speaking its easier but currently I had some other works on it.
+          Alos reco are yet to be prepared...

 ---